Lhasa Entry Requirements

 Prohibited Items

-- Weapons, ammunition, and explosives of any kind
+- Weapons, ammunition, and explosives - for obvious security reasons

 Restricted Items